• Skip to primary navigation

 Steps to Making Shrimp Êtouffée

 1. I started by making a butter and flour roux in a Dutch oven.
-I cooked the butter and flour over medium heat until the color of the roux was like that of peanut butter.
-This took about 5 minutes.
+I cooked the butter and flour over medium heat until the roux was the color of peanut butter, about 5 minutes.

 Roux for making shrimp etouffee.

 1. Then, I added the onions, bell pepper, celery, and garlic to the roux.
-I cooked the mixture for about 10 minutes.
-During this time, I stirred the mixture often with my roux paddle.
+I cooked the mixture for about 10 minutes, stirring it often with my roux paddle.

 Cooking the holy trinity in Dutch Oven.